tomato3713/dps-joplin/README.md

 ### `:JoplinWinOpen`

 Open the notes list in the QuickFix window.
-Press Enter to open the note at the current cursor line.
+Press `Enter` to open the note at the current cursor line.
 For saving changes, you use `:w` command.

 ### `:JoplinWinClose`

 Close the quickfix window and delete quickfix list.

+### `:JoplinOpenNotebook`

+Open the notebook and notes tree in the buffer window.
+Press `Enter` to open the note at the current cursor line.
+Press `L` or `<Right>` to expand notebook at the current cursor line.
+Press `H` or `<Left>` to collapse notebook at the current cursor line.

 ## Options